drcandacemakedamoore/cleanX/README.md

 CleanX is an open source python library for exploring, cleaning and augmenting large datasets of X-rays, or certain other types of radiological images.
-JPEG files can be extracted from [DICOM](https://www.dicomstandard.org/) files or used directly.
+The images can be extracted from [DICOM](https://www.dicomstandard.org/) files or used directly.
 The primary authors are Candace Makeda H. Moore, Oleg Sivokon, and Andrew Murphy.

 ### The latest official release: